Blog

 Linear TV is just traditional TV – the streaming service sets the schedule, and viewers tune in to watch the content live.

-Best of all, FAST channels are available to anyone with an smart TV or a mobile app (although some services are tied to brand-specific devices, such as Samsung TV Plus on Samsung devices or Vizio WatchFree+ on Vizio TVs).
+Best of all, FAST channels are available to anyone with a smart TV or a mobile app (although some services are tied to brand-specific devices, such as Samsung TV Plus on Samsung devices or Vizio WatchFree+ on Vizio TVs).

 What’s the difference between AVOD and FAST, and what are the benefits?